 - Pinch pleats: Sometimes called “3 finger pleats”, these traditional pleated draperies have been used for decades.
-In my experience, it is the most frequently specified type of pleat – perhaps because it is typically the least expensive type of pleat.
-Three-finger pleated draperies have a large stack-back, and if a client wants a totally open look for the window, the drapery rods need to extend out beyond the window, if there is enough space to mount the brackets for the rod.
-Otherwise, a different type of pleating must be specified.
+In my experience, it is the most frequently specified type of pleat – perhaps because it is typically the least expensive type of drapery pleats.
+Three-finger pleated draperies have a large stack-back, and if a client wants an open look for the window, the drapery rods need to extend beyond the window if there is enough space to mount the brackets for the rod.
+Otherwise, a different type of pleating is required.

-- Euro pleats or French pleats: They are very similar to pinch pleats, with the same functionality and characteristics, except they are tacked at the very top.
-This type of pleating creates a more modern look than pinch pleats.
+- Euro pleats or French pleats: Because these two pleats are tacked at the very top, these two pleats create a more modern look than pinch pleats.

-And now I will describe some of the other types of pleated draperies you might want to consider:
+But here are some other types of drapery pleats you might want to consider: